qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

     G1 Z3 F600      # Ensure the bed is moved away from the nozzle
     G1 X{screw_pos_x - beacon_off_x - 20} Y{screw_pos_y - beacon_off_y - 20} F6000
     PROBE PROBE_METHOD=proximity
+    G1 Z3 F600      # Ensure the bed is moved away from the nozzle
 ```

 Each of the macros above will position the probe above the knobs so you can adjust and re-measure quickly